nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 So the alarm "Customer 2: Demo Alarm2" will only fire when there are no data loading issues and the customer is not in quiet time.
 Perfect to reduce noise!
 You can easily setup CloudWatch notifications (also through CDK) on this alarm and know that you will be only be alerted when your attention is required.

-## Prerequisities
+## Prerequisites

 - VPC setup in your AWS account(s) that can connect to your on-premise databases.
 - A set of queries that pulls your important metrics.
 These queries will be run in parallel on a schedule through Step Functions.
-- (optional, but recommended) a seperate AWS account to house your monitoring infrastructure if you are using Organizations.
+- (optional, but recommended) a separate AWS account to house your monitoring infrastructure if you are using Organizations.

 ## CDK